Closing Pipelines Is Not The Answer - November 9th, Hour 2

 My crisis is the mortgage payments I have due every month.

-It's the food I need to put on my table, and it's the health care I need to provide to my family.
+And it's the health care I need to provide to my family.

-And instead of demonizing the CEOs and presidents that are here today, I would like to thank them for the opportunities they've provided me and my family in my union to work in these past few decades.
+And instead of demonizing the CEOs and presidents that are here today, I would like to thank them for the opportunities they've provided me and my family and my union to work in these past few decades.

 All right, Neil Crabtree joins us now.